Codecademy/docs/content/lua/concepts/mathematical-library/terms/deg/deg.md

 Lua's **`math.deg()`** function takes an angle in radians as input and returns the equivalent angle in degrees.
 This function is helpful when working with angles in a more human-readable and familiar unit, especially for tasks like user interfaces or displaying angles in degrees rather than radians.

 > **Note**: It's important to be cautious of rounding errors when converting between degrees and radians due to computer's floating-point representation, especially for small or large angles.
-Rounding errors occur when converting between degrees and radians due to the inherent limitations of computer representation of numbers.
+Rounding errors occur when converting between degrees and radians due to the inherent limitations of number representations.

 ## Syntax